marseliva/tedtalks-analyzer/README.md

 - [ ] Add authentication and authorization.
 - [ ] Implement pagination and sorting for listing APIs.
 - [ ] Improve validation and error handling during CSV import.
+- [ ] Use database migration tool instead of auto schema generation.
+- [ ] Change metrics calculation to something more representative.